 For Standard Breathing Space there will be a mid way review after day 25 and day 35.
 This review is to determine all of the conditions for the Standard Breathing Space are being met.

 For Mental Health Crisis Breathing Space the debt adviser will contact the nominated point of contact to check whether the individual is still receiving mental health crisis treatment every 20-30 days.
 Once the mental health crisis treatment has ended the Mental Health Crisis Breathing Space will end 30 days later.

 All debt solutions should be very carefully considered.
 Fees will be charged if a solution is taken in order for us to set up your plan and maintain it – all fees will be outlined during your consultation.
 For further information on fees, please see the FAQ section of the different solutions available.
 Retained payment may place you further into arrears.
 You have the right to a cooling off period of 14 days.
 It is likely that your ability to obtain further credit in the short term will be affected and this may also be the case over the medium to long term.
 Calls to our free phone number from mobile phones and other networks may be charged.

-The Insolvency Service website has helpful information on https://www.gov.uk/options-for-paying-off-your-debts/overview to support those who find themselves in financial difficulty during the recession.
+The Insolvency Service website has helpful information on https://www.gov.uk/options-for-paying-off-your-debts/overview to support those who find themselves in financial difficulty.